ModelEarth/data-pipeline/timelines/observable/README.md

 error: failed to push some refs to 'https://github.com/ModelEarth/hello-framework.git'
 (base) helix@localhost hello-framework %

+So instead, renmae the local folder and pull down a repo using GitHub Desktop.
+Copy everyting but the initial .git folder into the newly created repo.
-So instead, pull empty folder via GitHub Desktop and retain .git folder (deleting existing .git folder) Remove dist/ from .gitignore file to deploy, and point GitHub Pages at the dist folder.
+Remove dist/ from .gitignore file to deploy.
+Turn on GitHub Pages at the site root and view by including /dist in your URL.
+404 will appear at the root.

 **Deploying via GitHub Actions**
 You can schedule builds and deploy your project automatically on commit, or on a schedule.